A brief description of the difference between state laws and federal laws.

-Information about restraining orders to prevent abuse, stalking protection orders, and restraining orders for the elderly and disabled.
+Information about restraining orders to prevent abuse, stalking protection orders, extreme risk protection orders, and restraining orders for the elderly and disabled.

 Information about custody in Oregon.

 This page has some general information (not state-specific) about when one parent takes a child out of the state or country without the other parent’s consent.

 Oregon's housing laws protect victims of domestic violence, sexual assault and stalking.
 You can be let out of your lease, get your locks changed, the abuser's tenancy can be terminated, and the landlord cannot discriminate against you.